microsoft/verona/src/mlir/design.md

 The three main type capabilities are: `imm`, `mut` and `iso`.
 See https://microsoft.github.io/verona/explore.html#regions.

-Immutable regions will always be allocated on the same reference counted "region", via runtime calls.
+Immutable regions are created from "frozen" mutable regions, via runtime calls.
-They can only be read from, so there are no concurrency issues.
+They can only be read from, so there are no concurrency issues (other than atomic reference counting).
 They can be collected when there are no more references to them.

 Mutable regions will be allocated on the heap, but cannot be used directly, unless they're in a "forest", accessible through their roots (`iso`s).